tinacms/tina.io/content/guides/gatsby/git/configuration.md

 ## Providing a Default Body

-The `RemarkCreatorPlugin` function can be given a `body` function that returns the default Markdown body.
+The `RemarkCreatorPlugin` & `JsonCreatorPlugin` functions can be given a `body` function that returns the default Markdown body.
 Like the previous two functions, `body` receives the state of the form.

 **Example: Title + Date**